serina-yam/profile/content/cebu/day9/index.md

 The doctor gave me medicine, so I feel a little better.

 The teacher explained to me about the IELTS almost every day.
-I didn't know why...
-Should I take the IELTS?? 😂
+I didn't know why...Should I take the IELTS??😂

 I also talked about the exam with another teacher.
 I told him, "My TOEIC score is 540 points, but I need 700 points."